bench745/Sonoff-SmartThings-Compatible-Firmware/README.md

   factory resets the device, erases ALL configuration

   ```/mode?mode=<0 or 1>&freq=<time between checks in secs>&hyst=<no of checks before a person is reported to be absent>&btn=<1 or 0,1 gives direct control of the relay to the button, 0 doesnt>``` \
-  sets the report mode; 0 is every check, 1 is only on changes
+  sets the report mode; 0 is every check, 1 is only on changes, along with other configuration options for instance check frequency,   	  hysterisis and button configuration.

   ```/addr?ip=<IP address>&port=<port number>``` \
   configures the address that reports will be sent to. &ip=none&port=none will disable reports, disabled by default